 The Southern Gateway project is a proposal to improve safety and system linkage along Interstate 35E and U.S Highway 67, according to the website provided by the Texas Department of Transportation.

 However, the presentation was over a proposed public green deck park, similar to Klyde Warren Park over Woodall Rodgers Freeway, that would be over Interstate 35E near the Dallas Zoo and in between Marsalis Avenue and Ewing Avenue.
 The deck park would involve two separate city districts, District 1 (West of Interstate 35E) and District 4 (East of Interstate 35E.)

 Willis Winters, director of the Park and Recreation Department, lead the presentation over the proposed Southern Gateway deck park.

-Winters went through a slideshow that was a result of the first public meeting that was held on August 30 at the Dallas Zoo.
-The slideshow presented the various requests from those who attended and conceptual designs by the Offices of James Burnett, the landscape architecture firm in control of the designs and who also designed Klyde Warren Park.
+Winters went through a slideshow that was a result of the first public meeting that was held on Aug.
+30 at the Dallas Zoo.
+The slideshow presented the various requests from those who attended.
+Conceptual designs were rendered by the Offices of James Burnett, the landscape architecture firm in control of the designs and who also designed Klyde Warren Park.

-The comments from the first public meeting are a “very rough, quick, high-level ideas that came out of the programming and input meeting,” said Winters.
+The comments from the first public meeting are a “very rough, quick, high-level ideas that came out of the programming and input meeting,” Winters said.